 A conversation with John Eatherly behind the creative process of their sophomore album, Street Safari.

-By: Mica Kendall
+Interview by Mica Kendall

 Since their 2016 debut album, Never Enough, containing their hit track, “End of an Era,” the 4 man New York City band, Public Access TV, has fine tuned their retro-seque sound and brought a sense of sonical reemergence to the genre of rock and roll in their brand new sophmore album, Street Safari.
 On a cold and rainy evening before their 21-plus show at the Great Scott in Boston (thanks John for braving out the frigid Boston weather outside), I had the opportunity to talk to lead singer/guitarist, John Eatherly, about some of the musical influences and connotations that were lyrically integrated in their new album to the growth of PATV since Street Safari seen in their SXSW and music festival showcases over the years.